nbbrd/java-service-util/README.md

 ### @ServiceSorter

 The `@ServiceSorter` annotation **specifies the method used to sort a service provider**.

+Characteristics:
-There is no limit to the number of annotations per service.
+- There is no limit to the number of annotations per service.
-It must be used in conjunction with [@ServiceDefinition](#servicedefinition).
+- Sorting is done after filtering.

+Constraints:
+1. It only applies to methods of a service.
+2. It does not apply to static methods.
+3. The annotated method must have no-args.
+4. The annotated method must return double, int, long or comparable.
+5. The annotated method must not throw checked exceptions.

 Properties:
 - `#position`: sets the sorter ordering in case of multiple sorters